Answered By: Rich Gause Last Updated: Sep 18, 2019 Views: 551

 EZproxy -- In order to connect to the library's subscription resources from off-campus, the persistent URL needs to include the EZproxy information as the first part of the link.

-For more information about EZproxy, see How do I use EZproxy for research from off-campus?
+For more information about EZproxy, see Off Campus Access

 Database links -- To create a persistent link to one of the library's subscription databases, locate the name of the database in the library's Articles & Databases pages, then right-click on the name and copy the shortcut for the link.
 The UCF library has created purls for each database and has already included the EZproxy connection as part of what lies behind the purl.